 Splash Pad at Tyger River Park

-The splashpad is open from Memorial Day to Labor Day, but make sure to check the Spartanburg Parks website for exact dates.
+The splashpad is open 9 am to 9 pm between Memorial Day to Labor Day.
 Located just past the playground area (opposite the direction of the Clubhouse), kids can easily go from the playground to the splash pad to cool off and back to the playground.
-Double bonus: the playground is fenced in!
+Double bonus: the splash pad is fenced in!

 The bathrooms for the public are located on the side of the Clubhouse building.
 They were clean and well-stocked with soap and both paper towels and air-dryers.
 As parents, you can never underestimate the awesomeness of a park restroom that doesn’t make you cringe!